luciatesta97/B2-Generation-for-Cell-Complexes/README.md

 # **README for Graph Cycle Analysis Script**

 ## **Overview**
 This script is designed to process a graph represented by its adjacency matrix, identify all cycles of a specified length range, and generate a matrix \( B_2 \) that encodes cycle-edge relationships.
-Additionally, the script provides tools to visualize the graph and highlight cycles with specific properties, such as circulation.

-The script can be used to generate \( B_2 \), save it in `.mat` format, and use it as input for other analyses (e.g., with the R script mentioned).

 ---